Return to Seat Weaving Supplies Home Page

 Will putting a modern pre-twisted rush cord on my antique chair devalue it?

-My chair is woven in seagrass, shouldn't I replace it with that again?
+My chair is woven in the rush pattern with seagrass, shouldn't I replace it with that again?